jaegertracing/documentation/content/docs/next-release-v2/elasticsearch.md

 [Elasticsearch rollover](https://www.elastic.co/guide/en/elasticsearch/reference/master/indices-rollover-index.html) is an index management strategy that optimizes use of resources allocated to indices.
 For example, indices that do not contain any data still allocate shards, and conversely, a single index might contain significantly more data than the others.
 Jaeger by default stores data in daily indices which might not optimally utilize resources.
-Rollover feature can be enabled by `--es.use-aliases=true`.
+Rollover feature can be enabled by `use_aliases: true` config property.

 Rollover lets you configure when to roll over to a new index based on one or more of the following criteria: